bgplab/bgplab/policy/2-stop-transit/index.md

 With no additional configuration, BGP routers propagate every route known to them to all neighbors, which means that your device propagates routes between AS 65100 and AS 65101[^EF].
 That wouldn't be so bad if the ISP-2 wouldn't prefer customer routes over peer routes.
 Well, it does, and you became a transit network between ISP-2 and ISP-1.

 You don't have to trust me.
 After starting the lab, log into X2.
-If you're running Cumulus Linux, execute `sudo vtysh -c 'show ip bgp'` command[^VT] or an equivalent command for the device you use as the external router.
+If you're running Cumulus Linux, execute `netlab connect x2 --show ip bgp` ([more details](../basic/0-frrouting.md#vtysh)) or an equivalent command for the device you use as the external router.
 You'll see that the best paths to AS 65100 (ISP-1) use next hop 10.1.0.5 and go through AS 65000 (your network).

 ```
-$ netlab connect x2 sudo vtysh -c 'show ip bgp'
+$ netlab connect x2 --show ip bgp
 Connecting to container clab-no_transit-x2, executing sudo vtysh -c "show ip bgp"
 Use vtysh to connect to FRR daemon